NattiShakira/effective-testing-java/assignment03/01-book_reviews/Documentation.md

 The mocks isolate the unit tests from the external systems like the database, enabling for a controlled and decoupled interaction.
 Moreover, the simulation are faster since there is no need to wait for the database connection and the classes interactions are correctly reflected.

 2. - Refactoring:The code has already been refactored to inject `BookRatingsFetcher` via the constructor in the exercise part A, allowing easy replacement with a mock during testing.
 The method `uniqueAuthors` was added to `BookManager` to retrieve a list of unique authors from the books provided by `BookRatingsFetcher`.
 The design is adherent to code quality test design principles by decoupling the class from its dependencies.
    - Unit tests: Tests are created to ensure that `uniqueAuthors` correctly handles and returns unique author names under different conditions such as duplicates in the list, no books, and when the book list is null.
-Edge cases like empty lists and null values are tested to ensure robust error handling.
+Edge cases like empty lists and null values are tested to ensure robust error handling. a precondition has been added that throws an Exception when the book-list is null.
 The previous test has been commented to avoid interference.
 3. Disadvantages of Using Test Doubles:
 - By using a mock for `BookRatingsFetcher`, the tests might not catch issues that occur with real database queries.
 - If the database schema changes (e.g., the author's field changes in type or name), the mocks will need to be updated to reflect these changes.